TL;DR

 NotebookLM is available at notebooklm.google.com.
 You create a new notebook, upload your sources, and the tool builds an interactive research environment around them.
 The sources can be diverse:

-You can add up to 50 different sources per notebook.
+You can add up to 50 different sources per notebook on the free tier (paid Google AI plans raise this to 300).
 That is a substantial amount of context.
 For a research project, you might load in a dozen academic papers, several blog posts, a few YouTube transcripts, and some raw notes.
 NotebookLM ingests all of it and creates a unified interface for exploring the content.

 Once your sources are loaded, the sidebar organizes them and highlights key topics that the tool has identified.
 From there, you have two primary interaction modes: conversational Q&A and podcast generation.